locize/locize/README.md

 window.locizeStartStandalone()
 ```

-**Hint** you can fix the integration to a locize project by adding:
+**Hint** you can match the integration to a locize project by adding:

 ```js
 <script